Planning & Development

-* For public meetings (Alcohol Control Board, Board of Zoning Appeals, City Council, Historic Preservation Commission, Planning Commission) a representative for a case should attend the meeting.
-If no one is in attendance, the case may be tabled.
+* For public meetings (Alcohol Control Board, Board of Zoning Appeals, Planning Commission, etc.) a case representative should attend the meeting.
+If no one attends, the case may be tabled.

-The Community Services Division processes licenses and coordinates permits, inspections, and code enforcement activities.
-If you have code enforcement questions, contact Tim Jones 770-387-5610.
+The Community Services Division processes licenses and coordinates permits, inspections, and code enforcement.
+For code enforcement questions, call Tim Jones 770-387-5610.

 The development review process is a mechanism for developers, builders, engineers/designers, and others to meet with City department representatives to discuss projects.

 The General Contractor and his subcontractors must comply with the current edition of the International Building Code as adopted by the State of Georgia Secretary of State.

 The planning function of the department is the implementation of the policies, goals, and objectives of the Comprehensive Plan.

 Zoning is a tool to help implement land-use and development policies.
 Due to the nature of the procedures (legal ads, public posting, public hearings, etc), zoning is the most visible function of the development process.
 For zoning questions, call Richard Osborne 770-387-5614.